smartsupp/smartsupp.github.io/_docs/examples/customer-info.md

 ---
 title: "Customer info"
-subtitle: "Display additional information about your customers."
+subtitle: "Display additional info about your customers."
+description: "Your chat agents can see different info (name, email, spending, ...) when chatting with your customer and thus provide better support."
 ---

-Do you have eCommerce website or web application?
-Show info about customers (in Smartsupp dashboard) who are signed in on your site or app (name, email, spending and more).
-Your chat agents can see all this info while chatting with your customer.

 You need a connection to _your site or app user database_ to pull data from in order for API to work.
 {: .callout .callout-warning }